agentmorris/MegaDetector/api/batch_processing/data_preparation/manage_api_submission.md

 ### Forking the template script

-* Make a copy of <a href="https://github.com/agentmorris/MegaDetector/blob/master/api/batch_processing/data_preparation/manage_api_submission.py">manage_api_submission.py</a>, <i>outside</i> of the CameraTraps repo.
+* Make a copy of <a href="https://github.com/agentmorris/MegaDetector/blob/master/api/batch_processing/data_preparation/manage_api_submission.py">manage_api_submission.py</a>, <i>outside</i> of the MegaDetector repo.
 You may or may not end up with credentials in this file, so your working copy should <i>not be on GitHub</i>.
 Name this file as `organization-YYYYMMDD.py`.

 * Fill in all the constants in the "constants I set per task" cell.
 Specifically: